S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/co-create-proposals.md

 There are many ways to co-create proposals.
 They typically follow a similar pattern:

 1. Agree on the [driver](glossary:organizational-driver) and [requirement](glossary:requirement) (or problem/opportunity/need)
-2. Explore the topic and understand constraints
+2. Explore the topic and understand constraints, available resources and any other relevant information.
 3. Generate ideas
 4. Design a proposal (often done by a smaller group)